by Sammie Tawhai

 A walk through history…..

-– Let the wairua embrace you while you walk through this ancient city
+– Let the wairua (spirit) embrace you while you walk through this ancient city

 This historical reserve located at the top of a hill near Taradale between Napier and Hastings is one of the largest Pā in the Hawke’s Bay region covering over 40 acres.

-Take a walk along the 1 hour track and gather information along the way with the interpretation signs to get a sense of history and an appreciation of what this site would have been like some hundreds of years ago in its prime.
+Walk the 1 hour track while gathering information along the way, using the bilingual signs to get a sense of history and an appreciation of what this site would have been like some hundreds of years ago in its prime.
 To enjoy an authentic guided tour, visit www.napiermaoritours.co.nz

 – Habitats and hashtags